isomerpages/nlb-mobile-guide/spotlight/wellbeing/2020-05-25-bring-the-green-in.md

 <h5>2. <a href="https://cnaluxury.channelnewsasia.com/experiences/urban-farming-singapore-11925958">Raising the roof: Cultivating Singapore’s Urban Farming Scene</a><br/>
 <i>Stacy Rodrigues.</i> Published on Channel News Asia.</h5>
-<p>Singapore once cultivated plantations which is where Orchard Road got its name, but with urban farming, we may just be able to hope a little.</p>
+<p>Singapore once cultivated plantations which is where Orchard Road got its name, but with urban farming a new generation of farmers is hard at work planning ways grow vegetables in available spaces in the city.</p>

 <h4>eBooks</h4>